STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/587-Reinforcing Steel.md

 <p>Figure 4: Effect of Sample Parameters in the Gomes and Appleton
 Buckling Model</p>

-<p>DHAKAL AND MAEKAWA BUCKLED CURVE: The buckling model described in
+#### DHAKAL AND MAEKAWA BUCKLED CURVE

-this section is based on Dhakal and Maekawa(2002).
+The buckling model described in this section is based on Dhakal and Maekawa (2002).
 This model takes two terms, lsr and a. lsr is the slenderness ratio as described in Figure 2 and a is an amplification factor.
-Dhakal and Maekawa suggest a value of a =1.0 for linear strain hardening and a =0.75 for elastic perfectly plastic material behavior.
+Dhakal and Maekawa suggest a value of $a =1.0$ for linear strain hardening and $a =0.75$ for elastic perfectly plastic material behavior.
 The material model in this implementation is neither linear strain hardening nor elastic perfectly plastic.
-However, since the material model does include strain hardening a=1.0 has been assumed as the default value.
-Figure 5 shows the unbuckled vs buckled stress strain response curves.</p>
+However, since the material model does include strain hardening $a=1.0$ has been assumed as the default value.
+Figure 5 shows the unbuckled vs buckled stress strain response curves.

 <figure>
 <img src="/OpenSeesRT/contrib/static/ReinfSteel2436.png" title="ReinfSteel2436.png"
 alt="ReinfSteel2436.png" />
-<figcaption aria-hidden="true">ReinfSteel2436.png</figcaption>
+<figcaption>Figure 5: Effect of Suggested Parameters in the Dhakal and Maekawa Buckling Model</figcaption>
 </figure>

-<p>Figure 5: Effect of Suggested Parameters in the Dhakal and Maekawa
-Buckling Model</p>
-<p>CYCLIC DEGRADATION: C<sub class="subscript">f</sub> and a
+### CYCLIC DEGRADATION

-are factors used to relate the number of half cycles to fracture to the half cycle plastic strain amplitude (Figure 6a).
+$C_f$ and $a$ are factors used to relate the number of half cycles to fracture to the half cycle plastic strain amplitude (Figure 6a).
 Plastic strain half cycle amplitude is defined by Equation 1.
 The total half cycle strain amplitude,, is shown in Figure 6b as the change in strain from reversal